Samsung’s quick and versatile Chromebook Pro is the future of Chrome OS

 It’s not the easiest to use as a tablet, but also far from the most awkward.

 Even so, we saw a modest five hours and 14 minutes in the Peacekeeper browser benchmark loop — easily the most demanding battery test in our arsenal.
-The Asus stayed alive an hour less, but we weren’t keen on its battery life either.
+The Asus stayed alive an hour longer.
 Some Chromebooks we’ve tested, like the Acer Chromebook 15, Lenovo IdeaPad 100S, and Acer Chromebook R11, have hit six and half to seven hours.

 The Samsung Chromebook Pro lasted a respectable but not outstanding nine hours and 37 minutes in our video loop test, which loops a 1080p video file.
 That’s better than the Asus Chromebook C302CA, which lasted eight hours and five minutes.
 However, the best Windows laptops can last longer, with many hitting 10 hours of endurance or more.